Modern Slavery and Human Trafficking Statement

 Supplier Due Diligence

 Our procurement processes include undertaking appropriate due diligence before a new supplier is approved.
-New suppliers in the construction and property maintenance sectors will be required to comply with all local and national laws and regulations and confirm that they have a modern slavery/human trafficking policy commensurate to that of Prime or will adhere to our policy where they do not have their own.
+New suppliers in the construction and property maintenance sectors will be required to comply with International Labour Organization (ILO) principles in relation to human rights and conditions of employment, plus all local and national laws and regulations and confirm that they have modern slavery, human trafficking and anti-bribery and corruption policies commensurate to that of Prime or will adhere to our policy where they do not have their own.

 Supplier responses will be considered when short-listing for the award of contracts or selection to a framework and any concerns made known to them.
 Should any supplier fail to meet our standards or be unwilling to answer any questions we will cease to engage with them.

-For material suppliers in areas where we have identified risk in our supply chain, Prime will include contractual clauses in its contracts with its principal contractors (and require them to ensure compliance by their sub-contractor supply chains) to ensure policies are in place to prevent human trafficking and modern slavery.
+As we have identified the construction industry supply chain as being a material risk, Prime will include contractual clauses in its building contracts with its principal contractors (and require them to ensure compliance by their sub-contractor supply chains) to ensure policies are in place to prevent human trafficking and modern slavery.
 Appropriate rights to audit compliance periodically will be sought where appropriate, with a focus on areas deemed to be at high risk.

 Training

-We are committed to ensuring that Prime staff are equipped to identify factors of possible slavery and that they understand the implications of the Act.
+We are committed to ensuring that Prime staff are equipped to identify potential indicators of modern slavery and that they understand the implications of the Act.
 Interactive web-based training on the Modern Slavery Act is compulsory for all staff.